 Late Policy

-• Grace Period: All students will be automatically granted a 24 hour penalty-free "grace period" for submission on all problem sets.
-The grace period allows you to submit the assignment after the original deadline, with no impact on the final grade.
+• Grace Period: All students will be automatically granted a penalty-free "grace period" for submission on all problem sets.
+The grace period 24 hours and allows you to submit the assignment after the original deadline, with no impact on the final grade.
 This grace period is meant to give built-in flexibility for any unexpected snags such as being 10 mins late on finishing.
 The 24 hour period is enforced by a computer clock so we encourage you not to push it to the limit.

 • After the Hard Deadline: What if you are not done by the time we release solutions?
 In general we do not accept work after the solutions have been posted and TAs start grading.
 As such you should make sure you don't accidentally miss this very hard deadline!
 Having said that, there may be a real crisis that means you are not able to do your work before the solutions are released (eg an illness that lasts a week, funeral attendance, etc).
 First, we hope you are well.
 Personal life is so truly important and we respect you doing what you need to do.
 In such an extreme case you need to contact the course staff (cs109@cs.stanford.edu) as well as your Undergraduate Advising Director and we will work something out.
 Please do contact us as early as possible.